manavdakshini/agentic-ai/spanish/readme.md

-# Image files for spanish version
+# Images for spanish version